-Celebrate the 50th anniversary of Earth Day by joining the global movement of people who are committed to creating a more sustainable and kinder future.
+Celebrate Earth Day by joining the global movement of people who are committed to creating a more sustainable and kinder future.

 Stuck inside and not sure how you can participate in this year’s Earth Day?
 You’re not alone.
-This year marks the 50th anniversary of Earth Day, but because of COVID-19, all in-person events have either been cancelled or transitioned online.
+Because of COVID-19, all in-person events have either been canceled or transitioned online.
 While you can’t join a rally or a beach cleanup, there are still individual actions you can take to make a difference.